Jo Ann Campbell

-Jo Ann Campbell (born July 20, 1938 in Jacksonville, Florida) is an American singer who was one of the pioneers of rockabilly.
+Jo Ann Campbell (born July 20, 1938, in Jacksonville, Florida) is an American singer who was one of the pioneers of rockabilly.

+Biography

 Campbell began attending music school at the age of four, and won many honors as a drum majorette at Fletcher High School.
 In 1954 she travelled Europe as a dancer, then moved to New York, where she joined the Johnny Conrad Dancers and made several television appearances on shows such as The Milton Berle Show and The Colgate Comedy Hour.

 In 1956, Campbell decided to quit dancing and become a singer.
 She received her first recording contract with RKO-Point Records in New York and released her debut single "Where Ever You Go" / "I'm Coming Home Late Tonight" with them in 1956.
 It was unsuccessful and she then signed a recording contract with Eldorado Records after performing at Harlem's Apollo Theater.
 She wrote and released her second single, "Come On Baby" in 1957.
 Later that year she released "Wait a Minute", and appeared at the Brooklyn Paramount and on Dick Clark's American Bandstand show.